mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 To be sure, such an ontology would present new challenges.
 Not every building may have a meaningful value for every column.
 However, I believe the affordances would outweigh these obstacles.
-**Having now entered a significant amount of data, the authors should consider reinvesting in a more robust ontology for buidling types that can be spread accross multiple categorical variables, rather than concatenated in to one.**
+**Having now entered a significant amount of data, the authors should consider reinvesting in a more robust ontology for building types that can be spread across multiple categorical variables, rather than concatenated in to one.**

 In spite of these questions of categorization, we can still explore the building type variable by considering the density distribution of each type.
 In other words, of all the buildings in the dataset of a given type, where do they fall, proportionally, along the construction timeline?